bengtssonpalme/MPBIO-BBT045-2025/seq_tech/seq_tech_tutorial.md

 install.packages("filesstrings")
 ```

-Consult the documentation of these packages for more details on how to use them:
+These packages install their own copies of `bowtie2` and `samtools`.
+Consult the documentation of these packages for more details on how to use them.

 - [Rbowtie2](https://bioconductor.org/packages/release/bioc/vignettes/Rbowtie2/inst/doc/Rbowtie2-Introduction.html)
 - [Rsamtools](https://bioconductor.org/packages/release/bioc/vignettes/Rsamtools/inst/doc/Rsamtools-Overview.pdf)